spectrocloud/librarium/docs/docs-content/clusters/cluster-management/cluster-updates.md

 - You cannot update a cluster while its status is still **Provisioning**.

-- You cannot change the Container Storage Interface (CSI) of an Edge cluster.
+- You cannot change the Container Network Interface (CNI) of an Edge cluster.
 You must delete and re-create the cluster instead.
 For more information about creating an Edge cluster, refer to [Create Cluster Definition](../edge/site-deployment/site-installation/cluster-deployment.md).

 ## Prerequisites